xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 - merge `xpack-develop` into `xpack`
 - push

-## Promote next to latest
+## Tag the npm package as `latest`

-Promote the release as `latest`:
+When the release is considered stable, promote it as `latest`:

 - `npm dist-tag ls @xpack-dev-tools/arm-none-eabi-gcc`
 - `npm dist-tag add @xpack-dev-tools/arm-none-eabi-gcc@9.3.1-1.4.1 latest`
 - `npm dist-tag ls @xpack-dev-tools/arm-none-eabi-gcc`

+## Update the Web

+- in the `master` branch, merge the `develop` branch
+- wait for the GitHub Pages build to complete
+- the result is in https://xpack.github.io/news/
+- remember the post URL, since it must be updated in the release page

 ## Create the final GitHub release

-- go to the [GitHub Releases](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases) page
+- go to the GitHub [releases](https://github.com/xpack-dev-tools/arm-none-eabi-gcc-xpack/releases) page
 - check the download counter, it should match the number of tests
 - add a link to the Web page `[Continue reading »]()`; use an same blog URL
 - **disable** the **pre-release** button